Avril 14th: Appearances

-"Avril 14th" has been used in films including Marie Antoinette (2006), Four Lions (2010), and Her (2013).
+"Avril 14th" has been used in films including Marie Antoinette (2006), Four Lions (2010), and the international trailer for Her (2013).
 For Four Lions, James rerecorded the track with a minor edit.
-In 2007, "Avril 14th" was sampled for a song used in the SNL digital short "Iran So Far."
-As SNL owner NBC had not obtained the rights to use the track, the short was quickly removed from YouTube.
+In 2007, "Avril 14th" was sampled for a song used in the SNL digital short "Iran So Far".
+As NBC had not obtained the rights to use the track, the short was removed from YouTube.

-The American rapper Kanye West used elements of "Avril 14th" for his 2010 track "Blame Game."
-According to James, after he was sent an early version of "Blame Game" with a heavily timestretched sample of "Avril 14th," he offered to rerecord the piece at a different tempo; West's team replied with "It's not yours, it's ours, and we're not even asking you any more," and tried to avoid paying for its use.
-The final "Blame Game" used a rerecorded version of "Avril 14th" rather than a sample, and James received credit.
+The American rapper Kanye West used elements of "Avril 14th" for his 2010 track "Blame Game".
+According to James, after he was sent an early version of "Blame Game" with a heavily timestretched sample of "Avril 14th", he offered to rerecord it at a different tempo, but West's team said it belonged to them and tried to avoid paying for its use.
+The final version of "Blame Game" used a rerecorded version of "Avril 14th" rather than a sample, and James received credit.

-On December 4, 2018, Aphex Twin released two alternative versions of "Avril 14th" on his web store, subtitled "reversed music not audio" and "half speed alternative version".
-A third version, subtitled "doubletempo half speed" was quickly removed from the store the same day.
+On December 4, 2018, James released two alternative versions of "Avril 14th" on his webstore, subtitled "reversed music not audio" and "half speed alternative version".
+A third version, subtitled "doubletempo half speed", was removed from the store the same day.

-Other versions

-Alarm Will Sound included their rendition of "Avril 14th" on the 2005 album Acoustica: Alarm Will Sound Performs Aphex Twin.

-Murcof and Vanessa Wagner recorded a version of "Avril 14th" for their 2016 album, Statea.
-Two additional versions were released on their 2017 EP, EP.03, including a remix by Loscil.